 I was assigned to Buick and GMC to help create ads for their website and other digital promotional material.
 Following along on their brand guidelines, I worked on a multitude of tiles and other advertisements that were designed on a deadline .
 These tiles ended up on their main website, and pop-up ads on other websites.

 I decided to design my very own invitations for my baby shower.
-I had a floral baby boy (classic blue and white) theme and designed an invite that expressed that--the theme was elegant, laid back, french elegance.
+I had a floral, blue and white, baby boy theme and designed an invite that expressed that.
+The theme was elegant, laid back, french elegance.
 I ended up printing 50 of them and sending them out, and they achieved exactly what I was looking for, a light and airy feminine and elegant expression.
 The party was a hit!

 Anyone that knows me knows I am inspired by geometry.
 I love multifaceted geometric objects and illusions, I think they are beautiful to look at and play with.
 Here are an array of experimental geometric designs I did on my own time.
 The first design image was a freelance design for a client.
 Playing with the illusion of shapes, colors, filters and depth is a great way to sharpen your skills.